shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 App settings->general->Kill Switch mode.
 (Mine is set to "ADC2 low")

+> [!CAUTION]
+> This only uses Wheel Diameter from the VESC app - does not read the gear ration - that's hardcoded at the moment
+>  Line 58 in the QML file : property var gr: (8*21.92*28/42)

 ## Brief UI description

 The top two big MPH labels are target speed and actual speed.